 First, you need to know what you’re looking for, and understanding the different types of homes, what they look like, and their key features will be a huge help.
-Find out more by contacting an insurance agent in your area.
+Find out more about home insurance by contacting an insurance agent in your area.

 Spoiler alert: We’re not going to go through the 30 types of homes available in the good ol’ U.S. of A. Instead, we’re going to explore the 10 most common types of homes you’re likely to find in your neck of the woods.